UnkindPartition/tasty/README.md

 * Add your program sources directory to the `Hs-source-dirs`.
 Note that this will lead to double compilation (once for the program and once for the test suite).

+## FAQ

+1. How do I make some tests execute after others?

+    Currently, your only option is to make all tests execute sequentially by setting the number of tasty threads to 1 ([example](#num_threads_example)).
+    See [#48](https://github.com/feuerbach/tasty/issues/48) for the discussion.

 ## Press